 It is much gentler to say, “I feel hurt when you don’t respond to my text” rather than asking, “Why are you ignoring me?”
 One statement invites a response.
 The other question is an accusation.

-In ongoing frustrating situations, people often need to:
+In ongoing frustrating situations, you may need to:

 - Clarify the expectations for yourself and others.
 Are they realistic?
 Have you expressed them?
 What are your options if the other person refuses to move in your direction?